Lotusflow3r: Release and promotion

 On March 11, 2009, it was announced on Billboard.com that Prince would perform on The Tonight Show with Jay Leno three nights in a row, March 25–27.
 He performed "Ol' Skool Company", "Dreamer" and "Feel Better, Feel Good, Feel Wonderful".
-Prince also performed "Crimson and Clover" on The Ellen DeGeneres Show and along with Bria Valente gave a two-part interview on the Tavis Smiley show in which he revealed he was born epileptic.
+Prince also performed "Crimson and Clover" on The Ellen DeGeneres Show and along with Valente gave a two-part interview on the Tavis Smiley show in which he revealed he was born epileptic.
 During a fourth The Tonight Show appearance on May 28, in celebration of the end of Leno's first run as host of the show, Prince also performed "Somewhere Here on Earth" from his 2007 Planet Earth album.

 On March 23, a demo of the song "Chocolate Box" (without Q-Tip) was leaked onto the internet.
 On March 24, at 7:07 pm PST, lotusflow3r.com opened officially.
-Members who joined early and paid the $77/year fee got to view streaming video (including the cover of Radiohead's "Creep" performed at the 2008 Coachella festival) and music videos for the tracks "Chocolate Box", "Crimson and Clover" and "Everytime", download all three albums (detailed below), were sent a "founding member" t-shirt and were able to buy tickets to future concerts Prince would be doing in the LA area, including The Tonight Show performances.
+Members who joined early and paid the $77/year fee got to view streaming video (including the cover of Radiohead's "Creep" performed at the 2008 Coachella festival) and music videos for the tracks "Chocolate Box", "Crimson and Clover" and "Everytime", download all three albums (detailed below), were sent a "founding member" T-shirt and were able to buy tickets to future concerts Prince would be doing in the LA area, including The Tonight Show performances.
 Later in 2009, Prince performed two shows in Montreux during the Montreux Jazz Festival and released a re-recorded version of the 1986 outtake "In a Large Room with No Light" to promote the concerts.
-Later Prince, also performed three shows in Monaco.
-On October 14 Prince performed on the French television program "Le Grand Journal" on Canal + to promote Lotusflow3r after playing three concerts in Paris.
+Later, Prince also performed three shows in Monaco.
+On October 14, Prince performed on the French television program Le Grand Journal on Canal + to promote Lotusflow3r after playing three concerts in Paris.
 He performed the songs "Dance 4 Me", "No More Candy 4 U", "1999" and "Controversy".

 The album was released as a physical release a few days later as a Target exclusive for the price of US$11.98.
 Even though the album was only released in the US, many copies were exported for sale in Europe.
-Warner Music released the album in France on September 7, as a single CD ("MPLSound") and a limited 3 CD.
-"Dance 4 Me" was digitally released on August 31 as a single, reaching No.38 on the French digital singles chart and No.1 on the British Dance Chart.
+Warner Music released the album in France on September 7, as a single CD (MPLSound) and a limited 3-CD set.
+"Dance 4 Me" was digitally released on August 31 as a single.
 Three remixes ("Icon Remix", "Tribal Drum Remix" and "Dominatrix Remix") of the song were later released on the independent "Purple Music" label in 2011.
 The "Icon Remix" was later released as a standalone single for a limited time on iTunes and a "making of" for the remix was posted on YouTube.